museomix/museomix.org-v2/wp-content/plugins/iwp-client/readme.txt

 5. One-click updates

 == Changelog ==
+= 1.6.6.3 - Sep 29th 2017 =
+* Fix: v1_retired error while backing up the site to Dropbox

+= 1.6.5.1 - Sep 9th 2017 =
+* Feature: WP Time Capsule support enabled.
+* Improvement: Copy Details in client plugin installation has been updated to clipboard.js from flash.
+* Improvement: WordPress updates will be fetched every 2 hours instead of 4 hours.
+* Improvement: Custom posts will be registered to avoid false alerts from other security plugins.
+* Improvement: Sucuri API is removed.
+IWP will use Sucuri Plugin to scan your sites for malware.
+* Improvement: Calling Next Function failed – Error while fetching table data has been fixed.
+* Improvement: Multicall backups would not exclude .zip files.
+* Improvement: Support for iThemes Security plugin New version.
+* Improvement: wp-content/uploads/wpallimport directory will be automatically excluded from backups.
+* Improvement: Default file zip split size decreased to 512 MB.
+* Fix: wp_iwp_backup_status table column type is changed from var_char to long text.
+* Fix: The backup process would generate multiple warnings.

+= 1.6.4.2 - Jul 10th 2017 =
+* Improvement: Dropbox API V2 has been integrated with InfiniteWP.
+* Fix: While uploading the backup to Dropbox some users get Dropbox verification failed: File may be corrupted error.
+* Fix: File exceeds 150MB upload limit error while uploading the backups to Dropbox using Single call back method.
+* Fix: Path error if the Dropbox folder have trailing spaces.

+= 1.6.4 - May 2nd 2017 =
+* Improvement: JSON communication implementation between Admin Panel and Client plugin has been completed.
+* Improvement: Unwanted files and folders will be automatically excluded from backups.
+* Improvement: Few unwanted folders have been excluded from the list of folders to be backed up.
+* Fix: When cloud upload fails during backup, the copy is retained on the server instead of being deleted.
+* Fix: The backup process would generate the warning "PHP Warning: fclose(): supplied resource is not a valid stream resource in /home/heidihic/public_html/wp-content/plugins/iwp-client/lib/amazon/s3IWPBackup.php on line 310" during multi-call backups.

 = 1.6.3.2 - Jan 4th 2017 =
 * Improvement: JSON communication between Admin Panel and Client plugin has been implemented.
 * Improvement: If the PHP version of WordPress site is less than 5.4.0 then the single call backups will fail with "Fatal error: Cannot use string offset as an array in /home/asogerb6/public_html/wp-content/plugins/iwp-client/backup.class.singlecall.php on line 340".